Meehai/video-representations-extractor/README.md

   type: some high level type (such as depth, semantic, edges, etc.)
   name: the implemented method's name (i.e. dexined, dpt, odoflow etc.)
   dependencies: [a list of dependencies given by their names]
-  parameters: (as defined in the constructor of the implementation)
+  parameters: # as defined in the constructor of the implementation
     param1: value1
     param2: value2
+  vre_parameters: # also known as runtime parameters (post constructor).
+Calls repr.vre_setup()
+    device: "cuda" # for representations that have in their vre_setup() method a model.to(device) call

 name of representation 2:
   type: some other type
   name: some other method
-  dependencies: [name of representation]
+  dependencies: [name of representation] # since this representation depends on the prev one, it'll be computed after
   parameters: []
 ```

-Example cfg file: See [out of the box supported representations](cfgs/testCfg_ootb.yaml) and the CFG defined in
+Example cfg file: See [out of the box supported representations](resources/cfgs/testCfg_ootb.yaml) and the CFG defined
-the [CI process](.gitlab-ci.yml) for an actual export that is done at every commit on a real video.
+in the [CI process](test/end_to_end/imgur/run.sh) for an actual export that is done at every commit on a real video.

-Note: If the topological sort fails (because cycle dependencies), an error will be thrown.
+Note: If the topological sort fails (because of cycle dependencies), an error will be thrown.

 ## 4. Output format